fildunsky/fildunsky/README.md

 ![header](https://media.cargocollective.com/1/6/199303/headerimg/do_retina.jpg)

 - 👋 Hi, I’m Fil Dunsky @fildunsky
-- 👀 I’m interested in character design and illustration
+- 👀 I’m interested in character design and illustration mostly
-- 🌱 I’m currently learning ...
+- 🌱 I’m working in Adobe Photoshop and sometimes I do UI designs in Figma
 - 💞️ I’m looking to collaborate on crypto projects
 - 📫 Telegram me at @fil_dunsky